langchain-ai/langgraph/docs/docs/concepts/agentic_concepts.md

 - An LLM can decide which of many tools to call
 - An LLM can decide whether the generated answer is sufficient or more work is needed

-As a result, there are many different types of [agent architectures](https://blog.langchain.dev/what-is-a-cognitive-architecture/), which gives an LLM varying levels of control.
+As a result, there are many different types of [agent architectures](https://blog.langchain.dev/what-is-a-cognitive-architecture/), which give an LLM varying levels of control.

 ![Agent Types](img/agent_types.png)